-10 Super Fun Outdoor Games to Play This Memorial Day Weekend
+10 Super Fun Outdoor Games to Play All Summer Long

-The easiest ways to get everyone enjoying the start of summer.
+The easiest ways to get everyone enjoying the warmer weather.

 So all of your siblings and all of their kids have decided your house is the spot for this year's family barbeque.
 Have no fear: this classic yard game is the perfect way to keep huge groups occupied.
 Have everyone at the party choose a partner and have each set of partners stand 30 feet away from each other in two parallel lines.
 If you've got players of various ages, you'll want to mix everyone up to keep things fair (i.e. there shouldn't be a team of 30-year-olds playing against a team of six-year-olds).

 Players on one side of the yard balance an egg on a spoon (you might choose to use either a wooden egg or a hard-boiled egg to avoid a mess).
 On the count of three, each person races to their partner and transfers the egg to that person's spoon.
 The first team to have both partners race across the yard wins.
 Anyone who drops the egg is automatically out.
 Try elimination rounds (eliminate anyone who drops the egg from each round) and keep playing until you have yourself a champion.

 Best outdoor game to play at night: Flashlight hide and seek